baejina/html5-boilerplate/README.md

     gulp

 #Setting

-    Editing to gulpfile.js
-    Put your css,js for your Paths(js,css)
+    gulpfile to Put your css,js for your Paths(js,css)

 #Use
     Mordern Browser